LTUC/amman-dotnet-401d2/Curriculum/Class10/Resources/STACKSQUEUES.md

 ![Singly Linked List](assets/Enqueue1.PNG)

-1. The first thing we have to do assign the new node, `Node6`'s `Next` property to point to the same node that `Rear` points to.
+1. First, we should change the `Next` property of `Node5` to point to the node we are adding.
+In our case with the visual below, we will be re-assigning `Node5.Next` to `Node6`.

-This means that we will be pointing `Node6.Next` to be `Node5`.
+The only way we have access to `Node5` is through our reference type `Rear`.
+Following the rules of refernece types, this means that we have to change `Rear.Next` to `Node6`.

 ![Singly Linked List](assets/Enqueue2.PNG)